getwrench/open_mustang/README.md

 - Model name should start with `$`
 - Initialize fields with `InitField` annotation
 - Methods/Getters/Setters are `NOT` supported inside `Model` classes
-- If a field should be excluded when a `Model` is persisted, annotate that field with `SerializeField(false)`
+- If a field should be excluded when a `Model` is persisted to disk, annotate that field with `SerializeField(false)`

     ```dart
     @appModel